keita-sa/classification-of-cancer-dataset/README.md

 - scikit-learn

 ### Setup
-From the download button, you can download the ipynb file as "scikit-learn 1 classification of cancer dateaset.ipynb" in JSON format.
+From the download button, you can download the ipynb file in JSON format.
 Then open it in Jupyter Notebook, you can reproduce exactly the same outputs.